withertech/SteamScraper/README.md

 ```
 If that went well, proceed to the default installation instructions below.
 It should work and give you a working installation of Skyscraper.

 NOTE 1!
 User 'davidmgrantham' reports that the `--with-default-names` above might be deprecated for some macOS installations.
-If you remove it, you also need to download the `update_skyscraper.sh` and edit the `tar` commands to be `gtar` before running it.
+If you remove it, you also need to download the `update_steamscraper.sh` and edit the `tar` commands to be `gtar` before running it.

 NOTE 2!
 User 'trvrplk' reports numerous issues on MacOS 11.2+.
 Check [here](https://github.com/muldjord/skyscraper/issues/301) for potential fixes.